-The most entertaining part of Amateur Surgeon would have to be the dialogue and story line, which not so coincidentally is the same part that got Amateur Surgeon an “R” rating in the App Store and an 17+ disclaimer for “mature themes, horror, profanity, crude humor, violence, and drug use.”
+The most entertaining part of Amateur Surgeon would have to be the dialogue and storyline, which not so coincidentally is the same part that got Amateur Surgeon an “R” rating in the App Store and a 17+ disclaimer for “mature themes, horror, profanity, crude humor, violence, and drug use.”

 On the other hand, the mini-games that make up Amateur Surgeon are fun, to begin with, but after a while, they can get a bit tedious when the game fails to recognize where you are placing your finger.

 For example, in nearly all of your operations you will have to cut, staple, burn, and “salve” your patients, but for some reason on certain lesions, even though you are putting your finger directly on the wound, the game will tell you that you are in the wrong area.

 It also does this with the cutting part which is the most annoying because there really isn’t anything you can do but keep trying until the game realizes that you are in the right spot.
 Now, I have pretty small fingers and I ended up using my pinkie so I can only imagine what some people are experiencing with this game.